Authored by the expert who managed and guided the team behind the Spain Property Pack

 How do I verify title and ownership history in Alicante right now?

-The official authority you should use to verify title and ownership history in Alicante is Spain's Land Registry (Registro de la Propiedad), which maintains the legally binding record of who owns each property and what charges exist against it.
+The official source to verify title and ownership history in Alicante is the Registro de la Propiedad, which records the legal ownership of Spanish property.

 You will find here the list of classic mistakes people make when buying a property in Alicante.